-- 1.1 These Financial Statements have been prepared in accordance with Financial Regulation 12.3 of the International Oil Pollution Compensation Fund Supplementary Fund (Supplementary Fund) and in compliance with International Public Sector Accounting Standards (IPSAS). - 1.2 No new IPSAS have been issued in 2019 and no modifications to existing IPSAS have been made that would affect the preparation of the 2019 Financial Statements.
-There have been no changes in the operation of the Funds which might necessitate a review of applicable accounting standards. - 1.3 The principal accounting policies followed in arriving at the financial information given in the respective statements are set out below (paragraphs 1.4 to 1.8).

-1.4 Basis of preparation

-- 1.4.1 The Financial Statements of the Supplementary Fund have been prepared on the accruals basis of accounting in accordance with IPSAS using the historical cost convention. - 1.4.2 In accordance with the Supplementary Fund's Financial Regulations: - (a) the financial year is the calendar year; and - (b) the functional and reporting currency of the Supplementary Fund is pounds sterling. - 1.4.3 The preparation of Financial Statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the date of the statement of financial position and the amounts reported for income and expenses during the year.
-However, the nature of estimation means that actual outcomes could differ from those estimates. - 1.4.4 In the process of applying the Funds' accounting policies, management has made the following judgements: - (a) the Cash Flow Statement is prepared using the indirect method; and - (b) expenditure for goods and services are net of taxes.
+- 1.1 These Financial Statements have been prepared in accordance with Financial Regulation 12.3 of the International Oil Pollution Compensation Fund Supplementary Fund (Supplementary Fund) and in compliance with International Public Sector Accounting Standards (IPSAS). - 1.2 No new IPSAS have been issued in 2020 and no modifications to existing IPSAS have been made that would affect the preparation of the 2020 Financial Statements.
+There have been no changes in the operation of the Funds, which might necessitate a review of applicable accounting standards. - 1.3 The principal accounting policies followed in arriving at the financial information given in the respective statements are set out below (paragraphs 1.4 to 1.8). - 1.4 Basis of preparation - 1.4.1 The Financial Statements of the Supplementary Fund have been prepared on the accruals basis of accounting in accordance with IPSAS using the historical cost convention. - 1.4.2 In accordance with the Supplementary Fund's Financial Regulations: - (a) the financial year is the calendar year; and - (b) the functional and reporting currency of the Supplementary Fund is pounds sterling. - 1.4.3 The preparation of Financial Statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the date of the statement of financial position and the amounts reported for income and expenses during the year.
+However, the nature of estimation means that actual outcomes could differ from those estimates. - 1.4.4 No significant judgements have been made in applying the 1992 Fund's accounting policies other than those involving estimation. - 1.5 Fund accounting - 1.5.1 The Financial Statements are prepared on the entity basis, showing at the end of the period the consolidated position of all funds controlled by the Supplementary Fund.
+A fund is a self-balancing accounting entity established to account for the transactions of a specified purpose or objective. - 1.5.2 The Financial Statements have been prepared on the basis of a General Fund only.
+Fund balances represent the accumulated residual of revenue and expenses. - 1.5.3 The General Fund covers the Supplementary Fund's expenses for the administration of the organisation.
+The working capital was established to ensure that the Supplementary Fund was in a position to meet compensation and claims-related expenses which occur between the regular sessions of the governing bodies.